guedanie/movie_recommendation_model/README.md

 I did two iterations of the models:

 1. Using numerical features for clustering
-1. Using NLP techniques to create clusters based on descriptions and titles
+1. Using NLP techniques to create clusters based on descriptions and titles.
+    * Three models were created under this category - to compare effectiveness.

 ## Phase II Ideas: